 What makes a family work?
 How do children develop?
-What’s a healthy marriage?
+What is a healthy marriage?
 What do teenagers need to succeed academically, personally, emotionally?
-These are some of the questions we strive to answer in the Department of Human Development and Family Studies.
+These are some of the questions we strive to answer in the Department of Human Development and Family Studies (HDFS).

-We’re more than just thinkers – we’re doers.
-The Department operates the Center for Children, Youth, and Families, which includes the Auburn University Early Learning Center and Birmingham's Harris Early Learning Center, both accredited by the National Association for the Education of Young Children.
+We are more than just thinkers -- we are doers.
+The Department operates the Auburn University Early Learning Center and Birmingham's Harris Early Learning Center, both accredited by the National Association for the Education of Young Children.
 We also run the Auburn University Marriage and Family Therapy Center.
-And our partnership with the Alabama Cooperative Extension System allows us to share what we've learned with the people of Alabama, the nation, and the world.
+As well, our partnership with the Alabama Cooperative Extension System allows us to share what we've learned with the people of Alabama, the nation, and the world.